 The Lincolnway Industrial Rail & Air Park is a developing Rail Park on the west side of Clinton, IA.
-The park is located adjacent to US Highway 30 and the Clinton Regional Airport.
+The park is located adjacent to US Highway 30 and the Clinton Municipal Airport.
 The Union Pacific East-West Mainline runs to the south, with a dedicated spur running into the park.
 Targeted industries for the Clinton Region include Chemicals Processing, metal fabrication, and value-added agriculture.
 There are very few heavy industrial sites in the upper Midwest that offer the logistics capabilities of the Greater Clinton Region and the Lincolnway Rail Park.
 Site Certification was obtained in December 2016.

 Road: Adjacent to US Highway 30

 Rail: Union Pacific Railroad East-West Mainline Spur into Park

 Barge: ARTCO Facilities located 4.5 miles away in Camanche, IA

 Air: Clinton Municipal Airport located 1 mile north.

 Electric: Alliant Energy – 12.5 kV, (distribution) 69 kV on east edge of site, 161 kV on site (transmission).

 Eastern Iowa REC – 12.5 kV (distribution), 69 kV on-site (transmission)

 Gas: Alliant Energy – 4″ line along the southern border.
 16″ line within 3.5 miles.